karlstolley/rhet-dh/chapter.md

 * “when you finish writing a letter, you stuff it into an envelope and mail it.
 You can’t change it anymore”

-Rhetoricians will immediately recognize the oversimplified conception of writing at the heart of McConnell’s critique of the metaphor.
+Practitioners and theorists of rhetoric will immediately recognize the oversimplified conception of writing at the heart of McConnell’s critique of the metaphor.
 True, writing may not require formal planning, but as even the introductory-writing student quickly discovers, that’s an unstudied and ineffective way to proceed.
 We know that writing is collaborative, to some degree, always.
 And from citation practices to genre features, writers have a wide foundation of reusable material upon which “originality” is built with no small degree of effectiveness, given a particular rhetorical occasion.
 To write is to engage in intelligent, ethical (i.e., non-plagiarized) reuse of “previous artifacts.”
 (However, as I will discuss later, in digital writing we reuse and outsource production with reckless abandon, preventing richer encounters with “originality.”)

 Granted, in certain forms of writing on certain occasions, change becomes impossible or at least very difficult, in the way McConnell suggests.
 But even digital writing of any complexity beyond a word processor document typically fares no better when it comes to revision and realizing the possibility of ongoing change.
 One-off digital invention--as in the first (and only) stab at writing even a basic web page--will have to suffice for the digital rhetorical act.
 There is simply too much risk involved in revision when digital production occurs apart from source code.